 Ferry terminals and ships are always busiest on weekends between Thursday afternoon to Sunday, and during statutory holidays.
 When travelling during these times, please allow extra time to reach your destination, or make a reservation online at https://www.bcferries.com/res/, or by phone at 1-888-223-3779.

 Does BC Ferries have any promotions? >>

-BC Ferries does offer promotions, and there are sometimes discounts for oversized vehicles, such as RV’s or towables.
-For details on additional promotions, visit https://www.bcferries.com/promotions/.
+BC Ferries does offer promotions, and there are sometimes discounts for vacation getaways or over-height or oversized vehicles such as RVs or towables.
+For details on special offers and promotions visit https://www.bcferries.com/promotions/.